browserengineering/book/book/accessibility.md

 [^outline-syntax]: We'll only implement this syntax, but `outline` can
     also take a few other forms.

-This asks for a three pixel red outline.
-To add support for this in our browser, we'll again need to first generalize the parser.

-First, annoyingly, our CSS parser right now doesn't recognize the line above as a valid property/value pair, since it parses values as a single word.
-Let's replace that with any string of characters except a semicolon or a curly brace:
+The first challenge in implementing `outline` is that, annoyingly, at the moment our CSS parser doesn't recognize the line above as a valid property/value pair, since it parses values as a single word.
+Let's upgrade the parser to recognize any string of characters except one of a specified set of `chars`:

 ``` {.python}
 class CSSParser: